rust-diplomat/diplomat/ContributingOnWindows.md

 ## By ambiguousname
 Windows tends to be more neglected when it comes to development stuff, so I'm writing mostly to note for myself the common pitfalls I'm encountering while building things.

-For reference, I'm using msys2 with C:\msys64\usr\bin in my PATH to try and avoid some bash-specific complications.
+For reference, I'm using msys2 with C:\msys64\usr\bin in my PATH (plus some C:\mingw64\ folders) to try and avoid some bash-specific complications.
 For rust though, that doesn't mean all that much.

 If you get frustrated, you could always try switching to WSL.
 Which I try not to use because I'm difficult.